 According to Google News, there were 72 million news stories written in 2016 – over 200k stories a day.
 We predicted the abundance of content would only increase in 2017, largely because of the continued improvement artificial learning intelligence which allows machines to create and publish content almost indistinguishable those written by humans.

-In the first three months of this year, news stories were published at an even more impressive rate than last.
+In the first three months of 2017, news stories were published at an even more impressive rate than last.
 Q1 2016 saw 18 million articles go live, while Q1 2017 saw about 18.4 million articles published to news outlets across the country.
 There has been no indication that the influx of content will slow down anytime soon either, as you can see from the trend line in the figure below.
 Our prediction has so far held true, the era of machine-generated content is here.

 Outlets as reputable and well-known as The Associated Press and Fox News are now relying on automation technologies like Wordsmith, developed by Automated Insights, to ensure they have bandwidth to cover as much as possible in today’s 24/7 news cycles.
 These services leverage numerical data and customized templates to craft earnings reports and recaps of sporting events, buying human journalists more time to spend on the more complicated, hard-hitting storylines.